molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

-If the browser doesn’t support the Fetch API, including `window.fetch`, the code fills the hole by defining `window.fetch`.
+If the browser does not support the Fetch API, including `window.fetch`, the code fills the hole by defining `window.fetch`.

 It’s worth noting that not all APIs can be fully polyfilled.
 Some APIs include new and special behavior that cannot be implemented by standard ECMAScript means.